Set Up Postmark

 5. Paste the Mailrith delivery-event URL as the webhook endpoint.

 6. Enable bounce and spam complaint events.
-If Postmark offers extra delivery events, you may enable them for reporting, but bounce and spam complaint events are the most important for subscriber protection in Mailrith.
+If Postmark offers extra delivery events, you may enable those events for reporting, but bounce and spam complaint events are the most important events for subscriber protection in Mailrith.

 7. Save the webhook, then send another Mailrith test email or wait for the next small controlled send.

-If Postmark uses a different stream than the one in Mailrith, events may not match the messages Mailrith sent.
-Keep the stream settings aligned.
+If Postmark uses a different stream than the Mailrith connection, webhook events may not match the messages Mailrith sent.
+Keep the Postmark stream and the Mailrith stream setting aligned.

 ## Related Guides